brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

 You play as a bandit robbing a train at the same time as others with the goal of becoming the richest outlaw in the Old West.

-This game is looks exceptional.
+This game looks exceptional.
 The dynamic of moving around the train is clever, but the gameplay also adds a very unique strategy.
 You choose all actions you'll make based on what you think others will do.
 Then all actions play out at the end of the round, usually with some surprises.

-#### 11. Carcassone
+#### 11. Carcassonne
 2 to 5 players - 45 mins

 <p align="center" width="100%">
     <img width="400" src="/images/games3.webp">
 </p>

 As you form a new land from randomised tiles, players compete to claim cities, roads and monasteries.
-Completing areas to score points.
+Building areas to score points.

 This is simple and instantly fun.
 We play it a lot as a family and every game is different due to the changing board.
 There's enough scope to back stab one another and it's usually a tight race in the end.
-There's a few simple tweaks that would improve it, mainly having more tiles, but it's always fun and one I consistently go back to it.
+There's a few simple tweaks that would improve it, mainly having more tiles, but it's always fun and one I consistently go back to.

 #### 10. Pandemic
 2 to 4 players - 60 mins